Pour-Over Will

 • Legal Requirements: Ensure the will complies with Nevada state laws to be valid.

-• Probate Process: Assets tied to the will still undergo probate before being transferred to the trust, which may incur costs and time.
+• Probate Process: Assets tied to the will may still need to undergo probate before being transferred to the trust, which may incur costs and time.

-• Coordination with Trust: To ensure efficiency, it’s vital that the trust and will complement each other.
+• Coordination With Trust: To ensure efficiency, it’s vital that your trust and will complement each other.

 Frequently Asked Questions

-How does a pour-over will differ from a regular will?
+How does a pour-over will differ from a last will and testament?

 A traditional will assigns specific assets to chosen heirs.
 On the other hand, a pour-over will acts as a safety net to ensure that any assets inadvertently left out are added to a pre-existing trust.